Let’s try something – – raise your hand if you have goals for your career that you’re not meeting right now.

 This probably should have been the very first article on the blog (rather than #53!), because it truly is the foundation – the “secret,” even – for progress as an independent artist.

-Nothing else you do is really going to stick without that commitment to tackle it with a singular focus and make it work through consistent effort.
+Your attempt to gain new ground is quite unlikely to succeed without that commitment to tackle the issue with a singular focus and make it work through consistent effort.

 It’s so obvious, isn’t it?